Smith Castaway Sunglasses Review

 Outdoor Empire Score: 4

-Smith castaway with accessories
+Smith Castaway with accessories

 The Smith Castaway includes a hard case, a soft case, and a very functional leash system.